smkirby/simlang2023-24/index.md

 ---
 title: Simulating Language
-description: Academic year 2022/2023
+description: Academic year 2023/2024
 ---

 *N.B.
-If you are auditing this course and have not yet been added to the Simulating Language Team, please get in touch with Matt Spike on teams and ask to be added to the Team and assigned a lab group ASAP.
+If you are auditing this course and have not yet been added to the Simulating Language Team, please get in touch with Simon Kirby on teams and ask to be added to the Team and assigned a lab group ASAP.
 Thanks!*

-This is the webpage for the Honours/MSc course Simulating Language, running in academic year 2022/2023.
+This is the webpage for the Honours/MSc course Simulating Language, running in academic year 2023/2024.
 We will add links to materials (readings, videos, code) to this page; you will need to use Learn for electronic submission of your assessed work, and to keep an eye out for any course announcements.

 ## Course summary